 Focus areas of the call:

 • Plant health

-We particularly encourage networks that relate to aspects of plant health or alternative proteins to apply for funding.
+We particularly encourage networks that relate to aspects of plant health, soil health or Nordic food security and self-sufficiency in agriculture to apply for funding.
 However, we also encourage networks with focus on other aspects of Nordic agriculture and food research to apply for funding.

 Successful applicants may receive funds from NKJ of up to 300 000 SEK, covering at most 50% of the total budget for the network.
 Participants in submitted networks should represent at least three countries consisting of three research institutions in the Nordic* region.